The Tower, City of Portsmouth College

-Client: Highbury College
+Client: Highbury College / City of Portsmouth College

 Project Value: £4m

-Brief: Tower block refurbishment
+Specialisation: Tower block refurbishment

-Interim Principal & Chief Executive, Highbury College
+– Penny Wycherley, Interim Principal & Chief Executive, City of Portsmouth College

-The Tower at Highbury college is a mixed used building comprising of a nursery, education facilities and student accommodation.
 We were appointed as Architects to review the existing building as part of a multi-disciplinary team including our sister company Keegans and propose design solutions to safely remove all combustible cladding materials from the façade and replace with a compliant system.
 The tower was clad in ACM combustible cladding which needed to be removed to make fire safe and compliant with current regulations.

 During our investigations it transpired that the windows did not meet current thermal requirements and would need to be replaced alongside the façade system.
 This opened-up the opportunity for redesigning the tower.
 The clients brief was to simplify the building whilst making it a focal point of the college campus and the surrounding area.
 After exploring a few options, we settled on a design within which the cladding fades from blue at the bottom through to white at the top.
 This makes the building feel less dominating in the local area, but also makes a feature of it from the dual carriageway adjacent to the site.

-When the project went to site, we were novated to the contractor’s team to carry out architectural and BIM consultancy services.
+When the project went to site, we were novated to the contractor’s (D+B Facades) team to carry out architectural and BIM consultancy services.
 As part of the stage 4 information, a programme was drawn up to allow the building to remain in use throughout the works on site.
 The impact of this was to revise the details to allow for new windows to be installed in front of the existing ones and then removed from the inside, this kept the building weathertight throughout the build.

 The role of the BIM Consultant on the project was to assist in developing the clients BIM information requirements and to ensure the smooth flow of information through the common data environment between all parties.
 Our BIM Information Manager worked alongside the client to understand and establish the information they were after and how they wanted to manage the approval processes.
 Workflows were created for the approval of information by the team to ensure the client had full visibility to what was being uploaded.
 BIM Monthly reports and meetings were held to review how the process was working, and held training sessions with the client and project team on BIM to ensure they had a wider understanding of the process involved, along with sessions to navigate around the common data environment proficiently to meet the need of information to be stored in an orderly fashion to handover to the client for ease of use.